netdata/netdata/packaging/installer/README.md

 Now that you're finished with your offline installation, you can move on to our [getting started guide](../../docs/getting-started.md)!

+## Nightly vs. stable releases

+The Netdata team maintains two releases of the Netdata agent: **nightly** and **stable**.
+By default, Netdata's installation scripts will give you **automatic, nightly** updates, as that is our recommended configuration.

+**Nightly**: We create nightly builds every 24 hours.
+They contain fully-tested code that fixes bugs or security flaws, or introduces new features to Netdata.
+Every nightly release is a candidate for then becoming a stable release—when we're ready, we simply change the release tags on GitHub.
+That means nightly releases are stable and proven to function correctly in the vast majority of Netdata use cases.
+That's why nightly is the *best choice for most Netdata users*.

+**Stable**: We create stable releases whenever we believe the code has reached a major milestone.
+Most often, stable releases correlate with the introduction of new, significant features.
+Stable releases might be a better choice for those who run Netdata in *mission-critical production systems*, as updates will come more infrequently, and only after the community helps fix any bugs that might have been introduced in previous releases.

+**Pros of using nightly releases:**

+-   Get the latest features and bugfixes as soon as they're available
+-   Receive security-related fixes immediately
+-   Use stable, fully-tested code that's always improving
+-   Leverage the same Netdata experience our community is using

+**Pros of using stable releases:**

+-   Protect yourself from the rare instance when major bugs slip through our testing and negatively affect a Netdata installation
+-   Retain more control over the Netdata version you use

 ## Automatic updates

 By default, Netdata's installation scripts enable automatic updates for both nightly and stable release channels.